u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 32/64-bit
 ~~~~~~~~~
-While the EFI application can in principle be built as either 32- or 64-bit,
+While the EFI application can be built as either 32- or 64-bit, you need to be
-only 32-bit is currently supported.
-This means that the application can only
+careful to build the correct one so that your UEFI firmware can start it.
+Most
-be used with 32-bit EFI.
+UEFI images are 64-bit at present.

 The payload stub can be build as either 32- or 64-bits.
 Only a small amount
 of code is built this way (see the extra- line in lib/efi/Makefile).